 That’s especially true since the Galaxy S20 Plus boasts some pretty impressive cameras in its own right.
 The new sensors capture bright and colorful photos, and the 3x lossless zoom is more powerful than what the iPhone 11 Pro Max delivers.
 The regular Galaxy S20 plus is a good choice at $999, too, if you prefer a smaller display.
 But if you want a big screen and future-proof 5G for years to come, you’re going to love the Galaxy S20 Plus.

-The OnePlus 8 might not offer super fast wireless charging of its pricier sibling, the OnePlus 8 Pro, but it’s a compelling Android value at $699.
+The OnePlus 8 might not offer super-fast wireless charging of its pricier sibling, the OnePlus 8 Pro, but it’s a compelling Android value at $699.
 That’s largely because it has the very same Snapdragon 865 processors, along with a dazzling 90Hz display and a compelling design that comes in lots of eye-catching colors.
-You also get 5G connectivity and colorful 6.5-inch OLED display.
+You also get 5G connectivity and a colorful 6.5-inch OLED display.

 This latest OnePlus flagship offers extremely responsive performance with its 90Hz and 120Hz displays, fast UFS 3.0 internal storage, generous RAM, and the latest Qualcomm Snapdragon 865 processors.